 By Michael Lanza

 I update this list every year, and each time, it becomes more difficult.
-This year, I’m adding a very remote campsite in the Maze District of Canyonlands National Park.
+This year, I’m adding two worthy campsites: one overlooking a lake at 11,600 feet along the John Muir Trail in Kings Canyon National Park where a sunrise to never forget greeted us in the morning, and another off the Highline Trail in the Wind River Range with a sweeping view of a pair of 12,000-foot peaks towering over a lake valley.
 Below my top 25 list you’ll find a second list—nearly as long—of campsites that were previously in my top 25.
 Each campsite photo below includes a short description of that trip, and most have a link to an existing story at The Big Outside.

-In a few cases, the photos from these places show the view a few steps from our tent, rather than the site itself.
+In some cases, the photos from these places show the view a few steps from our tent, rather than the site itself.

 I share a brief anecdote with each photo because, for me, each campsite isn’t merely a beautiful scene: it is a story and a memory.
 Because that’s what camping in the wilderness is all about.